 FOR A BETTER TOMORROW

-Students receive instruction in the education track of their choice:
+Students receive hands-on instruction in the fundamentals of computer science and electrical engineering

 develop technology solutions to challenges facing their communities and their